MicrosoftDocs/data-api-builder-docs/data-api-builder/authentication-azure-ad.md

    1. Click on **Create app role**
       1. DisplayName: `SampleRole`
       2. Allowed member types: **Users/Groups**
-      3. Value: `Sample.Role` (Note: this is the value that shows up in role claims in your access token).
+      3. Value: `Sample.Role` (this is the value that shows up in role claims in your access token)
       4. Description: `A Sample Role to be used with Data API builder.`
       5. Do you want to enable this app role?: Ensure checkbox is checked.
       6. Select **Apply**